doctrine/mongodb-odm/en/reference/annotations-reference.rst

 Defines that the annotated instance variable holds a collection of referenced documents.

-Required attributes:

--  targetDocument - A full class name of the target document.

 Optional attributes:

+-
+    targetDocument - A full class name of the target document.
 -
     simple - Create simple references and only store a `MongoId` instead of a `DBRef`.
 -